XinYangMTSU/NSF/Research.md

 Reference Paper:

+1. `McCann, Robert K., Bruce G. Marcot, and Rick Ellis.
+"Bayesian belief networks: applications in ecology and natural resource management."
+Canadian Journal of Forest Research 36.12 (2006): 3053-3062.`

+   `In this paper, the authors suggest that BBNs can be used effectively to represent uncertainty in understanding and variability in ecosystem response, and the influence of uncertainty and variability on costs and benefits assigned to model outcomes or decision associated with natural resource management.`

-1. `Kuikka, S., et al. "Modeling environmentally driven uncertainties in Baltic cod (Gadus morhua) management by Bayesian influence diagrams."
+2. `Kuikka, S., et al. "Modeling environmentally driven uncertainties in Baltic cod (Gadus morhua) management by Bayesian influence diagrams."
 Canadian journal of fisheries and aquatic sciences 56.4 (1999): 629-641.`

    `In this paper, the modeling consisted of three separate steps: (i) modeling of selectivity, (ii) estimation of